lit/lit.dev/packages/lit-dev-content/site/guide/tools/browsers.md

 ## Building Javascript

-Lit uses modern Javascript features like modules, classes, and other recent syntax additions.
-All of these features can be transpiled into ES5 code which runs on older browsers.
+Lit's use of ES2020 JavaScript is supported by modern browsers and Lit can be transpiled into ES5 code to run on older browsers.
 See [Building](/guide/tools/building/) for more information about how to build application and Lit component code into ES5.

 Two extra scripts should be loaded: